ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 This illustrates the first feature of the OCaml module system.
 It provides a means to separate concerns by preventing name clashes.
 Two functions having different type may have the same name if they are provided by different modules.

-Module also allows efficient separated compilation, this is illustrated in the next tutorial.
+Module also allows efficient separated compilation.
+This is illustrated in the next tutorial.

 ## Sum-Up and Where Next?

-OCaml has many features, and this may be the most important one:
+OCaml has many features, and these may be the most important ones:

 1. Values and Definitions
 1. Type-Inference